Drawing to the Screen

 tkinter.mainloop()

-You ought to see: a rectangle, starting near the top-left corner of the canvas and ending at its center; then a circle inside that rectangle; and then the text “Hi!” next to the circle:
+You ought to see: a rectangle, starting near the top-left corner of the canvas and ending at its center; then a circle inside that rectangle; and then the text “Hi!” next to the circle, as in Figure 2.

-The expected example output with a rectangle, oval, and text
+Figure 2: The expected example output with a rectangle, circle, and text.

-Coordinates in Tk refer to X positions from left to right and to Y positions from top to bottom.
-In other words, the bottom of the screen has larger Y values, the opposite of what you might be used to from math.
+Coordinates in Tk refer to x positions from left to right and y positions from top to bottom.
+In other words, the bottom of the screen has larger y values, the opposite of what you might be used to from math.
 Play with the coordinates above to figure out what each argument refers to.The answers are in the online documentation.

 The Tk canvas widget is quite a bit more powerful than what we’re using it for here.
 As you can see from the tutorial, you can move the individual things you’ve drawn to the canvas, listen to click events on each one, and so on.
-I’m not using those features in this book because I want to teach you how to implement them.
+I’m not using those features in this book, because I want to teach you how to implement them yourself.

 Let’s draw a simple web page on this canvas.
 So far, our browser steps through the web page source code character by character and prints the text (but not the tags) to the console window.
 Now we want to draw the characters on the canvas instead.